 Set the display to show the Approval status of ‘Any except Declined’ with a Status of ‘Any’, then Click Refresh.

-Right click in the title bar and Enable the ‘Supersedence’ column to make it visible.
+Right-click in the title bar and Enable the ‘Supersedence’ column to make it visible.

-Select and Decline the Superceded Updates
+Select and Decline the Superseded Updates

 The updates to be declined have one of two particular flowchart symbols for their updates pictured in the attached image.
 Select the correct updates and Decline them by either right-clicking the selected updates and clicking decline or by pressing the decline button in the action pane.